bitrise-io/devcenter/_articles/en/webhooks/adding-webhooks.md

 You can also set up [outgoing webhooks](/webhooks/adding-outgoing-webhooks/) on Bitrise.
 With these, Bitrise can notify any selected service about your build events.
 A build event is:

-* when a build is started
+* When a build is started.
-* when a build ends.
+* When a build ends.

 ## Troubleshooting